drlzndc/ba-real-estate/README.md

 The entire app can be ran locally using docker.
 Just clone the repository and run `docker compose up --build --detach` from the root directory.
 Once the containers have been set up, you can visit `localhost:8000` to view the app, and `localhost:8001` to open Jupyter Lab and play around with the notebooks.

+## Check it out

+You can test out the predictions [using live app](https://ba-real-estate-drlzndc.streamlit.app/).